Mihail18071983/react-native-social/readme.md

 # Social

-Social is a simple mobile application which allows users creating posts and comments, make reaction for the actions other customers.
+Social is a simple mobile application that allows users to create posts and comments, and make reactions to the actions of other customers.

 ## Getting started